Blueprint for a Democratic Republic - The Renewal

 • Free Speech Limits on Public Officials – higher ethical speech standards; no protection for lies or religious imposition in official capacity.

-IV.
-Presidential Powers & Executive Limits
+V. Presidential Powers & Executive Limits

 Intent: Prevent authoritarianism and rebalance power.